semlix/semlix/docs/source/dates.rst

 Indexing dates
 ==============

-Whoosh lets you index and search dates/times using the :class:`whoosh.fields.DATETIME` field type.
+semlix lets you index and search dates/times using the :class:`semlix.fields.DATETIME` field type.
 Instead of passing text for the field in ``add_document()``, you use a Python ``datetime.datetime`` object::

     from datetime import datetime, timedelta
-    from whoosh import fields, index
+    from semlix import fields, index

     schema = fields.Schema(title=fields.TEXT, content=fields.TEXT,
                            date=fields.DATETIME)